 A QUICK RUNDOWN – MAKING CHOCOLATE DIPPED GINGERBREAD MOLASSES COOKIES

-Keep scrolling down to find complete instructions for this recipe.
+Keep scrolling for the full recipe.
 I’ll start here with a quick overview!

 - Measure sugars into a large mixing bowl.
 Place butter in a small bowl and microwave for 10-20 second to soften.
 Add butter to sugars and cream together with an electric mixer.